david-sauvage/clean-architecture-summary/README.md

 The main component is the lowest level policy.
 It's the entry point, it creates everything then hand control over the high level policies.
 See it as a plugin that sets initial conditions, doing so will make the problem of configuration much easier.

+**27) Services: Great and small**

+Services allows scalability and develop-ability but are not architecturally significant.
+The architecture is drawn by the boundaries of the system.
+Decoupling, independent development and deployment are fallacies when facing cross cutting concerns.
+A service can be surrounded by architectural boundary or composed of several components separated by such boundaries.